m-lamonaca/programming-notes/JavaScript/JavaScript.md

 ### Scope

-Variabled declared with `let` are in local to the code block in which are declared.
+Variable declared with `let` are in local to the code block in which are declared.
-Variabled declared with `var` are local only if declared in a function.
+Variable declared with `var` are local only if declared in a function.

 ```js
 function func(){